-When Mum died in August, the council immediately stopped funding Father because he now owned their bungalow which we had to sell and go self funded.
+When Mum died in August, the council immediately stopped funding Father because he now owned their bungalow which we had to sell and go self-funded.
 I had a good relationship with the care home and I negotiated a lower rate.
-But we could also now go to the Department for Work and Pensions and claim the full attendance allowance.
+But we could also now go to the Department for Work & Pensions and claim the full attendance allowance.

 Making it work

 Dealing with them was hard – very time consuming and bureaucratic.
 It's all box ticking, and if you haven’t put information in the right place it gets rejected.
 You’ve got to understand that.
 Emails were a complete waste of time – you had to make phone calls to an adviser, and some were much better than others.